RAbeyrathna/pokemon-cry-quiz/README.md

   - [ ] Choose amount of rounds to play
   - [ ] Add time limit option
   - [ ] Pokemon hint as a silhoutte if needed
+  - [ ] Choose the generations you would like included
 - Styling
   - [ ] Base website design
 - Other